 Vendor Governance and KPIs

-Ongoing governance is what makes outsourcing work long-term.
-This guide explains practical oversight structures, useful KPIs, review cadence, and escalation patterns that keep performance aligned with business outcomes.
+Strong governance is what turns an outsourcing contract into a predictable, high‑performing partnership.
+This guide explains practical oversight structures, KPI design, review cadence, dashboards, and escalation patterns that keep delivery aligned with business outcomes — not just activity.

 On this page